220620NET/trainer-code/01Shell_CSharp/guessingGame.md

 - Or, you can tinker with Hangman game to see make any improvements
 - OR you can create your own hangman game!
+- OR You could follow C# tutorial by Microsoft